 - Between 6% and 8% of the agreed purchase price for completed properties and previously sold (the 5 years rule to benefit from reduced fees has been abolished)

 Traditionally these fees are payable by the Buyer.
-You can estimate these fees by going on the French Notaries’ website : www.immobilier.notaires.fr
+You can estimate these fees by going to the French Notaries’ website: www.immobilier.notaires.fr

 Similar to new developments in the UK, each apartment is referred to as a plot (“lot”) and you effectively buy it prior to the property being built to the specifications advertised on the Master and Unit plans.
 The preliminary contract is known as “Contrat de Réservation” and is subject to a cooling off period of seven days.